 Outmigration holds significant implications for both patients and healthcare systems.
 For patients, it can ensure access to high-quality and specialized medical care, providing opportunities for better health outcomes that might not be achievable within their local environments.
 It also empowers patients by offering them a wider array of healthcare options and allowing them to make informed decisions about their care pathways.

 For healthcare systems and facilities, outmigration can impact financial sustainability and resource allocation.
 Smaller hospitals may face financial challenges when patients choose to travel for medical care elsewhere, possibly leading to reduced local service availability or even facility closures.
+Healthcare referral analytics quantifies this outmigration by tracing where patients from a given origin actually receive downstream care.
 Conversely, urban medical centers may need to manage an influx of patients, potentially straining resources and staff.
 Understanding and addressing the drivers of outmigration is crucial for healthcare providers and policymakers tasked with ensuring equitable, accessible, and comprehensive healthcare across diverse populations.